 Paul served as the Missions Pastor at ICC for 19 years.
 He now is the President of Messiah’s Outreach, a local mission board, working with churches to foster healthy missions involvement, ministering to missionaries in the field, running short term missions trips and sending long term missionaries.
 Website • Email

 Richard and his wife Jane have been a part of our church family for more than 20 years.
 They have participated in a variety of ministry activities during this time.
 Richard N. Spalholz is now Director of International Justice Mission (IJM) for the tristate area.
 IJM is a Christian organization that for 20+ years has been leading the fight against modern day slavery and human trafficking.
-It is estimated that over 45 men, women, and children are in slavery today – more than any other time in human history.
+It is estimated that over 45 million men, women, and children are in slavery today – more than any other time in human history.
 IJM rescues the victims, restores them through aftercare programs, works with local law enforcement to prosecute the perpetrators, and comes alongside governmental authorities to reform judicial systems where needed.
 Website

 Peter began ministering to youth in 1978 through Youth for Christ on Long Island.
 In 1981 he joined the staff of Long Island Youth Mentoring and worked as an Area Director for mentoring ministry.
 He helped develop a mentoring ministry with incarcerated juveniles and later served as the Field Staff Supervisor.
 In 1996 Peter moved to Massachusetts to become the New England Director for Straight Ahead Ministries.
 In 2000 he became the National Field Director where he helped develop the School of Juvenile Justice Ministry.